All Episodes

 America has the most depraved abortion regime on the planet.

-This this country has a an organization that ships heads, baby heads, uh to customers, uh the Calvarium as they do it.
+This country has an organization that ships heads, baby heads, to customers, the Calvarium, as they do it, from this Center for Medical Progress.

 It's the hardest thing in the world to ship.

-You've got to do it as the whole cavar Calvarian.
+Yeah, says the other guy, you've got to do it as the whole Calvarium.

-Yes, says this lady.
+Yes, says this lady, that's the easiest way.

 And we've actually had good success with that.

-And the buyer says, Yeah, but you've got to make sure the eyes are closed.
+And the buyer says, yeah, but you've got to make sure the eyes are closed.

 And the woman goes, yeah, tell the lab it's coming.

-They'll open the box and go, oh my God, there's a baby head in here with the eyes.
+They'll open the box and go, oh my God, there's a babyhead in here with the eyes.

-That's like it's a comedy to them.
+That's like it's comedy to them.

-In this country, they're shipping baby heads, planned parenthood uh does the abortion and ships baby heads around the country to customers.
+Planned Parenthood does the abortion and ships babyheads around the country to customers.

 And they do it with half a billion dollars of your money.

-Now, uh they don't have the litmus test, you know, you're not a conservative unless you're pro-life, blah, blah, blah, blah, blah.
+You know, you're not a conservative unless you're pro-life, blah, blah, blah, blah, blah.

 They don't have the litmus test in Sweden, but they only have abortion in Scandinavia, France, Germany, Italy, these other places, is basically first trimester abortion.

-Otherwise, essentially they have f first trimester thing.
+Otherwise, essentially they have first trimester thing.

 Oh, he's not pro-life.